-Our targeted asset classes currently include: Asset Class Non-Agency RMBS Principal Assets RMBS backed by prime jumbo (1) , Alt-A (2) and subprime mattagage (3) mortgages(3) RMBS backed by fixed rate mortgages, adjustable rate mortgage or ARMs, Option-ARMs, Negative amortization ARMs, or Neg-Am ARMs, and Hybrid ARMs RMBS backed by first lien and second lien mortgages Investment grade and non-investment grade securities Senior and subordinated securities • Interest only securities, or IOs, principal only securities, or POs, inverse interest only securities, or IIOs, and inverse floaters Agency RMBS Whole pool pass-through certificates To-Be-Announced mortgage pass-through certificates, or TBAs Mortgage-Related Derivatives Credit default swaps on individual RMBS, on the ABX and CMBX indices and on other mortgage-related indices Other mortgage-related derivatives Corporate Debt and Equity Securities and Derivatives Credit default swaps on corporations or on corporate indices Corporate debt or equity securities Options or total return swaps on corporate equity or on corporate equity indices Other Residential whole mortgage loans • CMBS Commercial mortgages and other commercial real estate debt • ABS Other non-mortgage-related derivatives
+- RMBS backed by prime jumbo(1), Alt-A(2) and subprime - RMBS backed by fixed rate mortgages, adjustable rate mortgages, or ARMs, Option-ARMs, Negative amortization ARMs, or - RMBS backed by first lien and second lien mortgages - Investment grade and non-investment grade securities - Interest only securities, or IOs, principal only securities, or POs, inverse interest only securities, or IIOs, and inverse floaters - To-Be-Announced mortgage pass-through certificates, or TBAs - · Credit default swaps on individual RMBS, on the ABX and - · Credit default swaps on corporations or on corporate indices - Options or total return swaps on corporate equity or on corporate - Commercial mortgages and other commercial real estate debt - ABS - Other non-mortgage-related derivatives mortgage loans are more frequently collateralized by non-primary residences than prime loans.
+The credit quality of Alt-A borrowers generally exceeds the credit quality of subprime borrowers.